-Students who have not met all promotion criteria despite retesting/remediation or students who cannot complete all remaining degree requirements within six years, or students whose leaves of absence exceed 12 consecutive or 18 cumulative months must be dismissed from medical school by CSPE.
-Students who have been dismissed may appeal their dismissal to the Faculty Appeals Committee as described in the University of New Mexico School of Medicine's Due Process Policy and Procedure found in the Student Handbook.
+Students who have not met all promotion criteria despite re-testing/remediation or students who cannot complete all remaining degree requirements within six years, or students whose leaves of absence exceed twelve consecutive or 18 cumulative months must be referred to CSPE for dismissal from medical school.
+Students who have been dismissed may appeal their dismissal to the Student Appeals Committee as described in the University of New Mexico School of Medicine's Due Process Policy and Procedure.